Alma Mater: Catawba '74

 Nan Whitley has been the softball coach at Catawba College since 1983.
 During seven seasons of slow pitch softball (1983-89), her teams won 69 percent of their games (178-79).
 Whitley, with the assistance of her husband, Cecil, won five slow-pitch conference or district championships in the 1980s.
 In 1990, Catawba and the entire South Atlantic Conference moved to fast-pitch competition.

-In fast-pitch competition, the Lady Indians have posted a 467-530-3, including a school-record 41 wins in 2007.
+In fast-pitch competition, the Lady Indians have posted a 499-549-3, including a school-record 41 wins in 2007.
 In 2012, Catawba advanced to NCAA II regional play for the first time in school history.
-The Lady Indians had advanced to the SAC Tournament Championship game in 2011.
-Overall, Coach Whitley's record stands at 646-608-3.
+The Lady Indians have twice advanced to the SAC Tournament Championship game, in 2011 and 2013.
+Overall, Coach Whitley's record stands at 678-627-3.

 Over the years, the Whitleys and their players have developed familylike relationships.
 The 1987 team stands out more than any other, due to its 39-7 record.
 The 39 victories were a then school mark for wins in a single season for any sport in the history of Catawba College athletics.